Oil pastel: Grades

 There are a number of types of oil pastels, each of which can be classified as either scholastic, student or professional grade.

 Scholastic grade is the lowest grade; generally the oil pastels are harder and less vibrant than higher grades.
 It is generally meant for children or new users of oil pastels, and is fairly inexpensive compared to other grades.
 The middle grade, student grade, is meant for art students and is softer and more vibrant than scholastic grade.
 They are usually more expensive.
-Professional grade is the highest grade of oil pastel, and are also the softest and most vibrant, but can be very expensive.
+Professional grade is the highest grade of oil pastel, and are also the softest and most vibrant, but can be relatively expensive.